Capa (443) Kitsap, Washington | April 28, 2007| Updated April 29, 2007

 Amazing place with 76 beers on tap.
 Close to Ryogoku Railway station in a side street.
 Very busy, enthusiastic service, standard Tokyo prices, western music played, English Premier league football on TV, English beer menu & staff speak English.
 Great atmosphere.
 The place to go for beer in Tokyo.

 First went here a few years ago when they advertised as 40 beers on tap, and now they are up to 70.
-A great place, particularly during their happy hour(s) (5-8) where if you buy certain beers you get a free tapas dish, making it pretty good value for money.
-Service is excellent and friendly, so many staff and very helpful.
+A great place, particularly during their happy hour(s) (5-8) where if you buy certain beers you get a free tapas dish, making it better value for money.
 Got to go here if you are in Tokyo.
 Plenty of Japanese micros to choose from and some well chosen imports too.
 Could spend a fortune and get into a very bad way here!
 We got here about 5 minutes after opening and it was already filling up, but even at its busiest it didn’t feel overcrowded, just a great atmosphere.

 Visited on a Tuesday evening in August 2013.

 The place was crowded so we were forced to sit outside in the very hot evening.
 I only tried four beers due to jetlag, but I must say that I really liked this place.
 Cozy with a very friendly staff, even the owner came out to greet us.

 The selection was very good, a lot of japanese beers that I had never heard of.
 They also have some American/Belgian beers, but who travels all the way to Tokyo drink American/Belgian beer?

 Prices were good, cheaper than in Stockholm.
 That was a nice suprise!
 I also liked the concept of free food during happy hour between 5 pm to 8 pm.